Elizabeth Burgwin

 Elizabeth Burgwin born Elizabeth Canham OBE (1850 – 1940) was a headteacher in London who founded the largest charity supplying free school meals in London.
 She took an interest in the care of children with learning disabilities.

 Life

 Burgwin was born in 1850 to Miriam and Samuel Canham.
 Her father was a labourer on a farm.
-She was educated in London at Whitelands Training College's school until she began a five-year apprenticeship in Chelsea at St Luke's Parochial Girls' Schooli in 1864.
+She was educated in London at Whitelands Training College's school until she began a five-year apprenticeship in Chelsea at St Luke's Parochial Girls' School in 1864.
 In 1870 she married Thomas William Burgwin who was a butcher and they had their only child.